MTG/IAM-tutorial-ismir22/webbook/indian-art-music/melodic-concepts.md

 It’s important to note that gamakas are not superficial decoration but rather are integral to musical meaning {cite}`viswanathan_analysis_1977`.
 For example, when two rāgas have the same svaras, it is often the gamakas used that disambiguate the rāgas {cite}`kassebaum_karnatak_2000`.

-Gamakas, can greatly alter the sound of the notated svaras (notes); for example, some gamakas do not rest at all on the theoretical pitch of the notated svara, and instead involve oscillations between pitches either side of it {cite}krishna_carnatic_2012`(see Figure 3).
+Gamakas, can greatly alter the sound of the notated svaras (notes); for example, some gamakas do not rest at all on the theoretical pitch of the notated svara, and instead involve oscillations between pitches either side of it {cite}krishna_carnatic_2012`, as seen in the following figure.

 ```{figure} ../images/pitch_plot.png